akramarenkov/cqos/priority/README.md

         }
     }()

-    output := make(chan types.Prioritized[string])
+    // Data from input channels passed to handlers by output channel output := make(chan types.Prioritized[string])

-    feedback := make(chan uint)
+    // Handlers must write priority of processed data to feedback channel feedback := make(chan uint)
     defer close(feedback)

+    // Used only in this example
     measurements := make(chan bool)
     defer close(measurements)

-    disciplineOpts := priority.Opts[string]{
+    // For "Equaling" use "Fair" divider, for "Prioritization" use "Rate" divider disciplineOpts := priority.Opts[string]{
         Divider:          divider.Rate,
         Feedback:         feedback,